-Central Piedmont’s Small Business Center offers one-on-one business counseling and professional development programs to help ease the growing pains of any business.
+Central Piedmont’s Small Business Center offers one-on-one business counseling and targeted programs to help your business reach the next level such as a free six-part “What’s Next?” seminar series and an annual growth accelerator program, Get Up and Grow! to help ease the growing pains of any business.
 Visit https://www.cpcc.edu/sbc to find the help you’ve been looking for!

 The Central Piedmont Corporate Learning Center works one-on-one with businesses to develop and meet the training needs of your employees in the following areas: training and development, organization effectiveness and workplace learning.
 Learn more about group training today!